-Being a Colorado based company this one is personal for us.
 A portion of the proceeds from the Backcountry Survival Kit will be donated to Colorado Search and Rescue Agencies.
+Since we are a Colorado based company this one is personal for us.

-Every year mishaps occur that result in individuals being stuck out in the backcountry overnight.
+Every year mishaps result in individuals getting stuck in the backcountry overnight.
 Ski accidents, lost hikers, injured hunters etc. are commonplace occurrences.
-Many things can happen suddenly that result in having to spend the night outdoors while waiting for search and rescue to find you.
+Waiting for search and rescue over night can be deadly.
 If you can't stay warm, dry, and hydrated, your chances of surviving the night decrease significantly.
-What starts out as a great day in the backcountry suddenly turns into a life and death struggle.

-A properly outfitted survival kit is essential to making it through the night, or multiple nights, while you either wait for rescue or work your way back to the trailhead.
-Cost is not an excuse, weight is not an excuse.
-Your life depends on it.
+Understanding what goes into a properly outfitted survival kit and how to use it is essential information to making it through the night, or multiple nights, while you either wait for rescue or work your way back to the trailhead.
 Don't make the mistake of thinking that it will never happen to you.
-All of us who have worked search and rescue have heard that comment plenty of times - "I never thought that would happen to me".

 We've designed this survival kit to be compact and as lightweight as possible.
-It contains the items you need to help get you through the night:
+It contains the items you need to help get you through the situation intact.

 1. Heat Reflecting Bivy